 Cou Course Summary Information

-1 Course Title BA (Hons) Sports Journalism with Foundation Year
+1 Course Title BA (Hons) Sports Journalism

-2 Course Code US0890F
+2 Course Code US0890

 3 Awarding Institution Birmingham City University

 4 Teaching Institution(s)

 (if different from point 3)

 5 Professional Statutory or

 Regulatory Body (PSRB)

 accreditation (if applicable)

-6 Course Description

-This course will prepare you for a career in sports journalism by providing the knowledge, values and cutting-edge skills required to be a professional sports journalist.
+6 Course Description This course will prepare you for a career in sports journalism by providing the knowledge, values and cutting-edge skills required to be a professional sports journalist.
 You will become an agile, independent sports reporter working across multiple platforms with the ability to understand the critical role that sports journalism plays in society by telling stories both on- and off-the pitch.
 You will be able to work across multiple formats with the ability to understand the democratic role of journalism in ensuring a diversity of stories are told.
 This will enable you to become an adaptable sports journalist capable of working in innovative, engaging and entrepreneurial ways.
 This course has been designed in close collaboration with leading industry experts and researchers in journalism.
 Through a range of complementary modules, you will learn a wide range of journalistic skills for all news platforms and understand the wider issues that face the journalism industry.
 You will learn the skills to report on a broad range of sports in a variety of different ways, whether it be for audio, visual, written or social media platforms.
 The course will prepare you for everything from live reporting and asking the difficult post-match questions to interviewing key figures and going deep into the issues that make up an ever-changing and increasingly diverse sports industry.
 You will learn through research- and practice-informed teaching and also have the chance to undertake placement opportunities.
 You will develop creative storytelling skills that allow you to offer insight into important issues and shed light on a diverse range of sporting topics, all underpinned by traditional skills and values needed to excel in sports journalism.
 As well as technical skills, you will also develop the ability to analyse, innovate and explore theoretical concepts to enable you to make your mark in the industry or progress into ongoing education.
 Through activities such as workshops and newsdays, you will work on real stories giving you a clear insight of the impact they can have at a local, national and international level.
 With support from experts and a host of links to the sports journalism world, by graduation you will be equipped with the ability to be adaptable in order to take advantage of the diverse range of opportunities on offer.
 Our BA (Hons) Sports Journalism course is delivered by industry experts from broadcast, print and digital, providing a strong foundation for a professional career.
 Our strong links with key journalism organisations means students will also get the chance to work on live briefs as well as producing content for our award-winning Birmingham Eastside website.
 Our newsroom media hub also allows for collaborative work as part of the wider Birmingham City University journalism community.
 Our graduates have gone on to work for Sky, BBC, Reach Plc and the Express & Star.
 Others have scooped prestigious awards while still studying with us.

-About foundation courses

-This four year programme has been specifically designed to allow students who do not initially meet the entry requirements for a three year degree, to undertake additional level 3 study designed to ensure they are successful on their chosen degree programme.

-After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto a number of related undergraduate Media degree programmes.

 7 Course Awards

-7a Name of Final Award Level Credits
+7a Name of Final Award Level Credits Awarded

-Awarded

-Bachelor of Arts with Honours Sports Journalism 6 480
+Bachelor of Arts with Honours Sports Journalism 6 360

 7b Exit Awards and Credits Awarded

-Foundation Certificate 3 120

-Certificate of Higher Education Sports Journalism 4 240
+Certificate of Higher Education Sports Journalism 4 120

-Diploma of Higher Education Sports Journalism 5 360
+Diploma of Higher Education Sports Journalism 5 240

-Bachelor of Arts Sports Journalism 6 420
+Bachelor of Arts Sports Journalism 6 300